pydio/pydio-doc-howto/cells_metrics_with_elastic_stack.md

 - `docker run --link elastic:elasticsearch -p 5601:5601 kibana:7.5.0`
 - `elastic` being the container name defined on the first step.

 > For production Kibana should also be password protected [see](https://www.elastic.co/guide/en/kibana/7.5/using-kibana-with-security.html) .

-### Filebeats
+### Filebeat

 See: https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-log.html#filebeat-input-log

-Now lets add a filebeats which send the logs to elasticsearch and then displayed on Kibana.
+Now lets add a filebeat which send the logs to elasticsearch and then displayed on Kibana.

 [:image:cells/elastic-stack/kibana-add-logging.png]